prometheus-community/postgres_exporter/README.md

 ### Running as non-superuser

-To be able to collect metrics from `pg_stat_activity` and `pg_stat_replication` as  non-superuser you have to create functions and views as a superuser, and assign permissions separately to those.
+To be able to collect metrics from `pg_stat*` views as non-superuser in PostgreSQL server versions >= 10 you can grant pg_monitor built-in role to the user.
+If you need to monitor older PostgreSQL servers, you will have to create functions and views as a superuser, and assign permissions separately to those.

-In PostgreSQL, views run with the permissions of the user that created them so they can act as security barriers.
-Functions need to be created to share this data with the non-superuser.
-Only creating the views will leave out the most important bits of data.

 ```sql
 -- To use IF statements, hence to be able to check if the user exists before